FooBarShebang/statistics_lib/Documents/Design/DE003_special_functions.md

 The concerned special functions can be implemented as polynomial or rational functions approximations or constructed from other special functions, implemented in this library or in the Standard Python Library.

-The proposed implementation is either inspired by or translated into Python from:
+The proposed implementation is either inspired by or translated into Python from [Ref 1][^Ref1], further on referred to as *Numerical Recipes*.

-[1] William H. Press, Saul A. Teukolsky, William T. Vetterling and Brian P. Flannery. **Numerical Recipes in C: The Art of Scientific Computing**.
-2nd Ed.
-Cambridge University Press (1992).
-ISBN: 0-521-43108-5

-further on referred to as *Numerical Recipes*.

 ## Background - combinatorics functions